tkschneider/gradbook/CSC495_README.txt

 2. Create your own controller named whatever you want and edit the view so it says your name at least
 3. Modify config/routes.rb entry created for you.
 Make it follow the regular route format
 4. Create a link in the welcome controller to point to your new page

-All of the steps above are covered in the ruby guide link I posted.